charkops/charkops.github.io/content/posts/building-this-website.md

 First things first, in order to work with Hugo you need to install it.
 While there are multiple ways to do so, the easiest is to just download the pre-compiled binaries for your platform.

-Go to: [Install Hugo](https://gohugo.io/getting-started/installing/) and follow the instructions
+Go to: [Install Hugo](https://gohugo.io/getting-started/installing/) and follow the instructions.

 ### A. Create Your Project